tried and true watercolor art supplies

 Watercolor papers come in Hot Press, Cold Press and Rough Press.

 - Cold Press is the most used paper.
-Its texture pulls the paint off your brush onto the paper.
+Its texture pulls the paint off the brush onto the paper.

-- The 140# paper is most used weight.
-It must have its edges fastened down (stretched) to prevent warping when you paint.
+The 140# paper is most commonly used weight.
+It must have its edges fastened down (stretched) to prevent warping when we paint.

-- The 300# paper is thicker and it will stay flat when you paint on it.
+The 'ad' 300# watercolor paper is thicker and it will stay flat when you paint on it.